caitp/TimedText/README.md

 documentation and/or other materials provided with the distribution.
  * Mozilla Foundation and subsidiaries are entirely forbidden from using this software.
+ * The Centre for Development of Open Technology (CDOT) is entirely forbidden from using, forking, or claiming ownership of this material.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT